AlexSKuznetsov/rag0/README.md

-# RAG0 Document Processing Workflow
+# RAG0 Document processing orchestration with Temporal

-RAG0 orchestrates an end-to-end ingestion and retrieval experience on top of Temporal.
-Temporal supplies durable execution so long-running ingestion, grading, and retrieval steps survive restarts, capture auditable event history, and run across scalable worker pools.
-Documents flow from the CLI through ingestion activities into a Chroma-backed index, while an ask workflow—built with LangGraph and an Ollama model—answers questions with graded reflection and citations.
+This project aimed to demonstrate the use of Temporal for orchestrating document processing workflows using different tools like Docling, LlamaIndex, Ollama, LangGraph, and ChromaDB.
+It also shows different approaches for ingesting and retrieving documents: for ingesting documents, we can use Docling, LlamaIndex, and Ollama with predifined workflow steps.
+For retrieving documents, we can use LangGraph Agentinc mode where AI agent can dicide which tools to use to answer question.

+## Why I created this project?

+- Most examples online skip the end-to-end document pipeline.
+- I wanted to show several ingestion and retrieval paths powered by Temporal.
+- Temporal keeps long ingestion, grading, and retrieval runs durable, auditable, and scalable.

 ## Project Layout